katahiromz/RisohEditor/README.txt

             the "resource.h" file to get the resource ID names correctly.

 Question 4.
-Why can't I add a control data to my dialog item?

-    Answer.
-Make the dialog box extended.

-Question 5.
 What is mcdx?

     Answer.
 It's a special message compiler I made.
             See mcdx/MESSAGETABLEDX.md for details.